elinatomson/social-network/README.md

 ## How to use
 - You should have Docker installed.
-- To build the image and run the container type in your terminal: sh build_docker.sh KAKS FAILI????
+- To build images and run the containers type in your terminal: docker compose up
-- Then open localhost:3000 in your browser to visit the forum.
+- Then open localhost:3000 in your browser to visit the page.

 ## For auditing
 The audit questions are [here](https://github.com/01-edu/public/tree/master/subjects/social-network/audit)